dannycahyo/personal-website/src/markdown/mpa-vs-spa-web-development-showdown.md

 Photos By [Rock Content](https://rockcontent.com/)

+> As you can see, the browser gets empty content unless the JavaScript (React, in this case) gets executed.

 ### Use Case When to Use MPA and SPA

 You might be wondering which approach you should use for your next project.
 And The choice between MPA and SPA largely depends on the specific requirements of the project at hand.
 Here are some use cases for each approach:

 1. MPA Use Cases:

-- Content-heavy websites where SEO is crucial, such as news sites or e-commerce platforms.
+   - Content-heavy websites where SEO is crucial, such as news sites, e-commerce platforms, online course platforms, etc.
    - Projects with many individual pages, where server-side rendering is more efficient.
    - Applications that do not require frequent real-time updates or complex user interactions.

 2. SPA Use Cases:

    - Web applications with real-time updates, such as social media platforms or chat applications.
    - Projects prioritizing a smooth and responsive user experience, particularly on mobile devices.
    - Applications that can benefit from reduced server load and more efficient resource usage.

 ### How Developers are Mixing MPA & SPA